talonstrikesoftware/Working_with_React_and_Go/notes/section6-notes.md

 - Added showing the genre name when showing a single genre by passing it to the component

 58: Code clean up
+- updated the lists in Movies and Genres to look better using bootstrap